brianhouse/sound_art/projects/4_final_project.md

 Answer these questions in a Google doc and submit them to Classroom under "Final Project proposal."
 You will discuss your concept in class for comment by the group.

+### Documentation

+Documentation of your work will be a part of your final grade; all projects should be presentable online in a form that can be a part of a web-based portfolio.

 ### Schedule

-We will have a preliminary critique one week (4/27) after your proposal is due, and a final critique one week later (5/4).
+We will have a preliminary critique one week (4/27) after your proposal is due, and a final critique one week later (5/4) during our exam time (8:30–11:30 AM).
 Issues raised in the preliminary critique should be addressed in some way by the final.
 Depending on the nature of the proposals, we will organize a means of experiencing the works as intended.

-### Documentation

-Documentation of your work will be a part of your final grade; all projects should be presentable online in a form that can be a part of a web-based portfolio.
+Documentation is due on 5/7 (the end of the semester).